Deputy Sheriff Clarence H. Ogee

 During the election just closed Deputy Sheriff Ogee of Hanna saw fit to exercise his American right of voting and working for the men he believed should be elected.
 This apparently did not accord with the views of the Union Pacific Coal Company.

 Sam Dickinson, an employee of the company, was a candidate for county commissioner on the Republican ticket.
-His opponent was Evan Vietch, the present commissioner from Elk Mountain.
-Mr. Ogee believed that Mr. Vietch was the better fitted for the office and worked to bring about his election.
-Mr. Ogee draws a salary of $50. per month from the Coal company as deputy sheriff at Hanna.
+His opponent was Evan Veitch, the present commissioner from Elk Mountain.
+Mr. Ogee believed that Mr. Veitch was the better fitted for the office and worked to bring about his election.
+Mr. Ogee draws a salary of $50.
+Per month from the Coal company as deputy sheriff at Hanna.
 Or at least he did draw such a salary from the coal company until he opposed its candidate for commissioner.
 Then his salary ceased and he has been notified that he cannot expect to receive any pay from the company in the future.
 We understand that he will be moved to Medicine Bow as deputy sheriff at that place, and Hanna will be left without a deputy, as a man cannot well afford to take chances on his life in a coal camp for $50 per month.
 Wonder if it has ever occurred to the men who have thus punished Mr. Ogee for voting as he pleased that they have violated the law of the state in their desire to “get even?”
 (Carbon County Journal, Dec.
 9, 1910)

 The resignation of C.H.
 Ogee, the duly appointed registration agent at Hanna Precinct was received and accepted.
 (The Rawlins Republican, Sept.
 29,1910)